eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 (in particular Kenn Reef) there are significant clouds (due to the limited available imagery) resulting in lots of false depth contours.
 The depth data from this dataset is RAW and unfiltered or clipped.

-They parameters needed to calibrate the band ratio depth estimate were based the limited number depth measurements in marine charts in Shark Bay in WA for depths between 0 - 15 m.
+The parameters needed to calibrate the band ratio depth estimate were based the limited number depth measurements in marine charts in Shark Bay in WA for depths between 0 - 15 m.
 This area was chosen due to its clear water, gentle slopes (minimising any positional errors), and the extensive seagrass meadows that allowed us to establish the affect of dark substrates on the depth estimates.
 The method used is only moderately accurate